wlsf82/protractor-and-webrtc/README.md

 All the just mentioned test cases have the following in common:

 - They store in a variable called `browser2` the new opened browser.
-- They store the variables `incomingPhotoOnBrowser2` or the `incomingPhotosOnBrowser2` for later verification.
+- They store the first incoming photo from `browser2` in a variable called `incomingPhotoOnBrowser2` for later verification.
 - They set `browser2.ignoreSynchronization` equal to `true`, since Protractor needs to know that the application in the second browser is a non-AngularJS application as well.
 - They perform clicks in the `snapAndSendButton` or `snapButton` and `sendButton` and call the `.then` function, since each click returns a promise.
-(The `.then` function is called for each `click()` performed, so, don't worry to see some nested code).
+(The `.then` function is called for each `click()` performed, this is why we have some nested code).
-- Inside the callback of the last `.then` function they wait for a maximum of `5000` milliseconds for the `incomingPhotoOnBrowser2` be visible.
+- Inside the callback of the last `.then` function they wait for a maximum of `5000` milliseconds for the `incomingPhotoOnBrowser2` to be visible.
 - Specifically for the third new test case the `browser2` is refreshed.
-- They run their specific verifications, such as verifying that the `incomingPhotoOnBrowser2` is displayed when after the first browser clicks `snap & send` or `snap` and `send`; verifying that no incoming photo is displayed on `browser2` after the first browser clicks `snap & send`, but the second browser refreshes the page.
+- They run their specific verifications, such as expecting that the `incomingPhotoOnBrowser2` is displayed after the first browser clicks `snap & send` or `snap` and `send`; expecting that no incoming photo is displayed on `browser2` after the first browser clicks `snap & send`, but the second browser refreshes the page.
 - And lastly, `browser2` is closed using the `quit()` function, since Protractor only knows that it has to automatically closes the first browser.

 The fourth new test cases is a bit different: